Homophobia: Internalized

-Internalized homophobia refers to negative stereotypes, beliefs, stigma, and prejudice about homosexuality and LGBTQ people that a person with same-sex attraction turns inward on themselves, whether or not they identify as LGBTQ.
+Internalized homophobia encompasses negative stereotypes, beliefs, stigma, and prejudice about homosexuality and LGBTQ people that a person with same-sex attraction turns inward on themselves, whether or not they identify as LGBTQ.

 Some studies have shown that people who are homophobic are more likely to have repressed homosexual desires.
 In 1996, a controlled study of 64 heterosexual men (half said they were homophobic by experience, with self-reported orientation) at the University of Georgia found that men who were found to be homophobic (as measured by the Index of Homophobia) were considerably more likely to experience more erectile responses when exposed to homoerotic images than non-homophobic men.
 Weinstein and colleagues arrived at similar results when researchers found that students who came from controlling and homophobic homes were most likely to reveal repressed homosexual attraction.
 The researchers said that this explained why some religious leaders who denounce homosexuality are later revealed to have secret homosexual relations.
 One co-author said, "In many cases these are people who are at war with themselves and they are turning this internal conflict outward."
 A 2016 eye-tracking study showed that heterosexual men with high negative impulse reactions toward homosexuals gazed for longer periods at homosexual imagery than other heterosexual men.
 According to Cheval et al. (2016), these findings reinforce the necessity to consider that homophobia might reflect concerns about sexuality in general and not homosexuality in particular.
 In contrast, Jesse Marczyk argued in Psychology Today that homophobia is not necessarily repressed homosexuality.

 The effect of these ideas depends on how much and which they have consciously and subconsciously internalized.
 These negative beliefs can be mitigated with education, life experience, and therapy, especially with gay-friendly psychotherapy/analysis.
 Internalized homophobia also applies to conscious or unconscious behaviors which a person feels the need to promote or conform to cultural expectations of heteronormativity or heterosexism.
 This can include repression and denial coupled with forced outward displays of heteronormative behavior for the purpose of appearing or attempting to feel "normal" or "accepted".
 Other expressions of internalized homophobia can also be subtle.
 Some less overt behaviors may include making assumptions about the gender of a person's romantic partner, or about gender roles.
 Some researchers also apply this label to LGBTQ people who support "compromise" policies, such as those that find civil unions acceptable in place of same-sex marriage.